TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 <img src=https://raw.githubusercontent.com/thedoctormarc/AI_RPG_Design/master/Images/wedge.gif>
 This formation is useful because every enemy in the outside triangle can fire forwards without shooting to enemy allies, but the percentage reduces to a half when firing to the sides.
 At the same time, it is hard to penetrate to the inside of the formation.
-Useful for long-range enemies.
+Useful for long-range enemies and groups with leader.

 **Diamond Formation:**

 <img src=https://raw.githubusercontent.com/thedoctormarc/AI_RPG_Design/master/Images/diamond_formation.png>
-Specially useful for games with 8 directions as it cover the 4 flanks equally.
+Specially useful for games with 4 directions as it cover the 4 flanks equally.
+Also useful to protect another enemy or item inside

 **Column Formation:**
 Ideal to counter side attacks.